 Step 3 of adrenal exhaustion is that your cortisol levels start to wane.
 This is when people find themselves on prescriptions of prednisone or cortisone.
 If you can no longer produce it on your own, your body seems to lack all energy.
 Inflammation doesn’t go away easily.
 It may be difficult to get out of bed for more than a few hours.
 It is easy to feel depressed and lack motivation or excitement about life.

-Are your adrenal glands exhausted?
-One easy test: take your blood pressure.
-Now, take it again while you stand up at the same time.
-The top number should go up by 5 – 10 points standing versus sitting.
+Here’s an easy test to check your adrenal function: take your blood pressure.
+Now, take it again after you stand up.
+The top number should go up by 5 – 10 points when you stand.
 If it stays the same or drops, you have adrenal exhaustion.
 If it goes up 20 or more points, you have too much cortisol.

 Taking a DHEA supplement may help, but to truly get to the underlying cause of the problem, lifestyle must be addressed.